All Episodes

 President Trump's enemies within the administration continue an unprecedented level of leaking for a presidency that is not yet two weeks old.

-Trump's quote transition operation was has plunged into disarray as a result of the second shakeup in a week on that team that has not yet begun to execute the daunting task of taking over the government.
+Trump's, quote, transition operation has plunged into disarray as a result of the second shake-up in a week on that team that has not yet begun to execute the daunting task of taking over the government.

 People have talked about a miracle.

-This was a whitel against a changing country.
+This was a white lash against a changing country.

-It was a whitel against a black president in part.
+It was a white lash against a black president in part.

 And that's the part where the pain comes.

-This network devoted years of programming and promotional support to a reality show that was mold breaking for the time and contributed largely to making this New York developer, builder, licensor, landlord, investor, successful guy into a global celebrity and brand.
+This network devoted years of programming and promotional support to a reality show that was mold-breaking for the time and contributed largely to making this New York developer, builder, licensor, landlord, investor, a successful guy into a global celebrity and brand.

-Who sells brand name licensed products with his name on it?
+A brand who sells brand name licensed products with his name on it.

-I think some of his cultural anger we should correctly identify as being racial animus, and that it's significant that Trump is that Trump has closed so much of a gap and done so well with white voters.
+I think some of this cultural anger we should correctly identify as being racial animus and that it's significant that Trump has closed so much of a gap and done so well with white voters.

 Our country is about to face some serious crises.